A Will Is The Beginning Of A Solid Estate Plan

-At J. Jeffrey Press, P.A., in Parsippany, we draft customized wills and other estate planning documents for clients throughout northern New Jersey.
+At J. Jeffrey Press, P.A., we draft customized wills and other estate planning documents for clients in Morris County and throughout northern New Jersey.

 One of the most important reasons to have a will is to avoid intestacy, or, dying without executing a will.
 If you die without a will in New Jersey, our state’s laws of intestate succession will determine how your assets will be distributed and who will administer your estate.
 The person appointed to administer the estate will also have to post a bond, which requires the payment of an annual premium.

 This situation may not be as you would have intended.
 For example, if you die without a will, children would receive their entire inheritance at age 18, whether they are prepared to handle the money or not.

 A will must go through the probate process before assets can be distributed to beneficiaries.
 While the probate process can be avoided through the use of a trust, New Jersey probate courts are user-friendly and are not necessarily to be avoided.

 You will designate a trusted person, usually a family member, professional adviser or trusted acquaintance, to serve as your executor and carry out your wishes.
 In addition to helping individuals draft their wills, we provide legal advice to executors and guide them through the probate process.